Search Box in Blazor Grid

 Use the SearchBoxTemplate property to implement custom content for the search box.
 The template accepts a GridSearchBoxTemplateContext object as the context parameter.
 You can use the parameter’s SearchText property to access the search text.

-The example below demonstrates how to use the DxSpinEdit<T> component to search for numbers in the Grid.
+The following code snippet uses the DxSpinEdit<T> component to search for numbers in the Grid.

 <DxGrid Data="Products" ShowSearchBox="true">